tocz9es/javascript30-notes/notes/19-Unreal-Webcam-Fun.md

 ### `MediaDevices.getUserMedia()`

 This method belongs to the Media Capture and Streams API which provides support for streaming audio and video data.
 The method ask the user for permission to use a media input.
-This lesson is using this and assigns the result to a video element.
+This lesson utilizes this method and assigns the result to a video element.

 ```javascript
 const video = document.querySelector('.player')